Bee Cards

 June

-• Reintroduction to the south of England in 2010's seems not successful
+• Reintroduction to the south of England in 2010's seems unsuccessful

 • Long face is rounder than Garden and Ruderal bumblebees